CSCfi/csc-user-guide/docs/apps/virusdetect.md

 More information about running batch jobs in Puhti can be found from [batch job instruction pages](../computing/running/getting-started.md).

 VirusDetect wites the analysys results to a new directory, named after the query dataset: result_<i>queryfile</i>.
 VirusDetect produces a large number of result files.
-The most essential file names are:
+The most essential files are:

 *   **blastn.html** Table listing reference viruses that have corresponding virus contigs identified by BLASTN.
 *   **blastx.html** Table listing reference viruses that have corresponding virus contigs identified by BLASTX.